Skip to main content

 UK Shared Prosperity Fund (UKSPF)

-Nottingham City Council has been awarded over £8.6m to spend on the UK Shared Prosperity Fund (UKSPF) up until 31 March 2025.
+In 2022, Nottingham City Council was allocated over £8.5m to deliver our UK Shared Prosperity Fund (UKSPF) Programme.
+The programme will run until 31 March 2025.

 Open Call 1 (OC1) – Community Development